AstroPlant/astroplant-kit/README.md

 The `debug.peripheral_display` entry is used to configure the peripheral device for display.
 The `module_name` field refers to a module where the implementation of the peripheral display device can be found, and `class_name` is the specific class to instantiate.
 The module and class are then dynamically imported and instantiated.
-Additional parameters can be supplied on class instantiation by adding a `parameters` table.
+Additional configuration can be performed on class instantiation by adding a `configuration` table.

 The default `BlackHoleDisplay` ignores all log messages.
 For debugging purposes, `class_name` can be set to `DebugDisplay`, which will send all display messages to stdout.